jake314159/NodeApiQuick/readme.md

 ## Basic auth

 QuickApi uses basic auth because it is simple and secure (if handled correctly).
-Just a quick overview of basic auth, the username and password is encoded with base64 and joined with a ':' between by the client.
+Just a quick overview of basic auth, the username and password is joined with a ':' between and then encoded with base64.
 This is then put into the header '*Authorization*'.
 An example of sending the username and password 'test' with curl is shown below:
 ```
-curl -H "Authorization: dGVzdA:dGVzdA" 127.0.0.1:8080/date/now
+curl -H "Authorization: dXNlcjpwYXNz" 127.0.0.1:8080/date/now
 ```

 Google for proper secure uses of Basic auth, it's up to you to do it right.
 ApiQuick also supports SSL, scroll down for more information.